 Grey hydrogen, derived from steam reformation of natural gas and coal gasification, represents 98 percent of all hydrogen currently consumed.
 Hydrogen extracted from natural gas emits 10 times as much CO2 as consuming natural gas directly.

 Blue hydrogen entails the use of carbon capture and storage (CCS) technologies for the capturing of carbon emissions from grey hydrogen.
-All CCS projects to-date have been extraordinarily expensive, dependent on humongous government subsidies and have failed to live up to their respective emission reduction projections.
+All CCS projects to-date have been extraordinarily expensive, dependent on humongous government subsidies and have failed to live up to their respective emissions reduction, cost and timeline goals.
+If CCS processes are factored into the cost of blue hydrogen, that works out to 5 times the required amount for producing grey hydrogen.
 The fossil fuel industry actively lobbies for CCS because it offers the possibilities for continuing business-as-usual, with new government subsidies, while providing opportunities for carbon credits.

 Green hydrogen involves clean energy to power electrolysers in water to separate the hydrogen.
 Of the global 120 million tons of hydrogen produced annually, only 0.1 percent is presently green hydrogen with 76 megawatts (MW) of electrolysers.